-WRDEEM's estimates of economic output by industry are primarily determined through the application of the Demand-Side module.
+The Waikato region EFM's estimates of economic output by industry are primarily determined through the application of the Demand-Side module.
 First, the module estimates future outputs of each industry based on projections of future final demands for each industry's goods and services driven by within-regional household demand and exports to other regions in New Zealand and internationally.
 Second, the module translates demand-based output estimates to estimates of land demanded (hectares) by each industry.
 This translation is necessary so as to interface with the Land Use Change model.
 These two processes are discussed further below.

-7.3.2 Demand-Side Estimates of Output by Industry
+7.3.2 Demand-side estimates of output by industry

-To derive demand-based estimates of output by each industry, the model first derives estimates of the total annual value of final demands for Waikato Region's commodities for each year of the study (fd wo luc_c).
-It then calculates the annual total economic output (intermediate and final goods) required to be produced by each industry within the region (output wo luc_i) to satisfy that level of final demands.
+To derive demand-based estimates of output by each industry, the model first derives estimates of the total annual value of final demands for Waikato Region's commodities for each year of the study (fd wo lucc).
+It then calculates the annual total economic output (intermediate and final goods) required to be produced by each industry within the region (output wo luci) to satisfy that level of final demands.
 Importantly, the model considers not only the direct impacts of changes in future final demand, but also the indirect supply-chain (or backward linkages) associated with these changes.
 Growth in a service industry final demand may, for example, result in growth in manufacturing and primary industry output because of supply-chain purchases.
 The application of economic interdependencies (also termed 'Leontief inverse coefficients') is essential for evaluating these indirect or supply-chain effects.
-The economic interdependencies used in the model (leontief coeff{i,c}) are derived exogenously through application of input-output mathematics prescribed in the model.
+The economic interdependencies used in the model (leontief coeffi,c) are derived exogenously through application of input-output mathematics prescribed in the model.

-The estimates of future total final demand by commodity comprise five categories: household consumption (final demand{c,HhldCons}), international exports (final demand{c,IntNatExp}), interregional exports (final demand{c,IntRegExp}), gross fixed capital formation (final demand{c,GFKF}), and changes in inventory (final demand{c,ChngInv}).
+The estimates of future total final demand by commodity comprise five categories: household consumption ( $final\ demand{c,HhldCons}$ ), international exports ( $final\ demand{c,IntRegExp}$ ), gross fixed capital formation ( $final\ demand{c,GFKF}$ ), and changes in inventory ( $final\ demand{c,ChngInv}$ ).
 The process for deriving future estimates for each category is as follows: